michaelloudermilk/ml/Installation-and-Update.md

     curl -fsSL https://raw.githubusercontent.com/Ubiquiti-App/UNMS/master/install.sh > /tmp/unms_install.sh && sudo bash /tmp/unms_install.sh

 #### Cloud
 We recommend using the latest version of Ubuntu or Amazon AMI.
-Examples of suitable cloud services:
+Here are examples of suitable cloud services:
 - [DigitalOcean](https://www.digitalocean.com), basic droplet (1GB RAM) or bigger, Ubuntu
 - [AWS](https://aws.amazon.com/), EC2 instance, _t2.micro_ (1GB RAM) or bigger, Ubuntu

 _Note: There is a detailed tutorial for DigitalOcean: **[[UNMS on DigitalOcean]]**._

-#### UNMS data
+#### UNMS Data
-By default, the installation script ensures that the application settings and data (logs, pictures, encryption key, etc.) will be stored outside the docker container (```/home/unms/data```).
+By default, the installation script ensures that the application settings and data (logs, pictures, encryption key, etc.) will be stored outside of the docker container (```/home/unms/data```).
 This will enable you to back up that data, and more importantly, this will enable you to perform any future UNMS upgrades without any data loss.

 #### SSL Certificate
 By default, UNMS uses [Let's Encrypt](letsencrypt.org) to create an SSL certificate for its domain name.
 The certificate is saved under ```/home/unms/data/cert/live```.
 You can replace the certificate with your own if required to do so.